Trump Tweets Breaking Silence On ‘Roseanne’ Cancellation, Wonders Why Bob Iger Did Not Apologize To Him

-Trump is referring to Jarrett’s remark on MSNBC during a Tuesday night town hall about racism in America, in which she revealed Disney CEO Robert Iger had called her before ABC announced it was pulling its comedy hit, telling her the company would not countenance the comment Barr had tweeted.
+Trump is referring to Jarrett’s remark on MSNBC during a Tuesday night town hall about racism in America, in which she revealed Disney CEO Robert Iger had called her before ABC announced it was pulling its comedy hit.

+“He called me and he apologized.
+He said he had zero tolerance for that sort of racist, bigoted comment, and he wanted me to know before h made it public he was canceling the show,” she told MSNBC panelists.

-Trump had been uncharacteristically silent on ABC’s decision to cancel its hit comedy series Roseanne in the wake of star’s latest racist tweet.
+Trump had been uncharacteristically, disappointingly silent on ABC’s decision to cancel hit comedy series Roseanne in the wake of star’s latest racist tweet.

 Exactly two months earlier, at another rally, Trump had boasted about Roseanne reboot’s ratings.